Top 5 Black Friday Scams To Avoid when Shopping

 Keep track of your transaction history

 Keeping balances in check eliminates the risk of unauthorized billing or charges.
 Usually, banks and credit/debit cards shoot a message notifying the user of any purchase.
 If you are not getting them, get in touch with your provider immediately.
-Or if you learn of any unwanted transaction, call the bank’s helpline and report it so that timely action can be taken.
+Or, if you learn of any unwanted transaction, call the bank’s helpline and report it so that they can deal with it appropriately.
 Black Friday scams are not to be taken lightly.

 Avoid shopping on public WiFi networks